 Trunk does, however, think often of the person who is out there right now feeling the way he used to feel.
 The person with a grievance.
 The person with a plan.
 The person with a gun—or an arsenal.
 The person we feel powerless against because we don’t know who he is.
 All we know is what he—or she—is going to do.

 Mass shootings have become a feature of American life, and we know very well what follows each one: the shock, the horror, the demonization of the guilty, the prayers for the innocent, the calls for action, the finger-pointing, the paralysis, and, finally, the forgetting.
+Here are 10 undeniable facts about mass shootings in America.
 We are so convinced the shootings can’t be stopped that we don’t even know if anyone is trying to stop them.
 And we are so convinced the evil they represent is inexplicable that we don’t try to explicate it.

 But we are wrong: Mass shootings are not unstoppable, and there are people trying to stop them.
 They are not inexplicable, because every time Trunk hears of one, he understands why it happened and who did it.
 Trunk was almost one of them.

 The outside of the building is nondescript by design.
 In an anonymous conference room inside the anonymous building, a man named Andre Simons sits at the head of the table.
 He is trim, compact, and alert, with a scalp shaved to a high shine, arched eyebrows, and preternaturally wide-open eyes.
-And he is the answer to the question of who is trying to stop the next shooting.
+And he is the answer to the question of who is trying to stop the next shooting (most school shooters share these traits.)

 Within the FBI is the National Center for the Analysis of Violent Crime; within the NCAVC, there are the behavioral-analysis units, made famous by movies and TV for profiling serial killers.
 Simons is in charge of Behavioral Analysis Unit 2, which assesses threats.
 “Threat assessment” is a formal discipline—practitioners have their own professional organization and journal.
 And even though very few people know what it is, threat assessment is our country’s response to mass shootings, with Simons foremost among the federal officials trying to implement it on a national level.